IvanMcCauley/Project_Path-Planner-Simulation/README.md

 - **Real-time, grid-based path planning** using A* (with future expansion for Dijkstra, RRT, PRM, etc.)
 - **LIDAR-style limited perception:** Vehicle “sees” and plans only within a configurable sensor radius
-- **Fully autonomous frontier exploration:** The vehicle intelligently explores and discovers goals outside its initial perception, backtrack, and recover from dead ends
+- **Fully autonomous frontier exploration:** The vehicle autonomously explores beyond its sensor range, discovers hidden goals, and recovers from dead ends.
 - **Dynamic replanning:** Obstacles can be added/removed at any time - vehicle replans in real time
 - **Interactive UI:** Place start, goal, and obstacles with mouse; reset and control with keyboard
 - **Professional HUD:** Steps, elapsed time, and all controls always visible, non-intrusive